 Maybe it is for this reason that Arthur is not mentioned in early English chronicles while his name occurs in Welsh ones.
+The first reliable reference to Arthur is in the 'Historia Brittonum' written by the Welsh monk Nennius around the year 830AD.
+Surprisingly he refers to Arthur as a warrior - not a king.
+Geoffrey's work was intended to be an historical document.
 William Marshal - History’s greatest Knight?
 Most of what we know about his life derives from L’Histoire de Guillaume le Marechal or ‘The History of William Marshal’, a poem commissioned by his eldest son and written in 1226 by a man who claimed to have known Marshal in his prime, and believed to be the first medieval biography of a layman who was not a King.
 It depicts the two extremes of medieval society, for forty years William was a landless knight who frequented tournaments and he who died as the Earl of Pembroke and the regent of the whole of England.

 He served five Angevin kings and is arguably responsible for saving the Plantagenet dynasty which would survive for another 250 years.
 Yet he was not popular with chroniclers.
 Was this due to his low birth or because of the gaps in his life that have still not been filled?
 This article will examine William’s life and lead to the understanding that William Marshal was unique in his time and an important player in English history.
 The uneventful early life Serving the Angevins.